August 31st

 Meaning of the subhAShita:

-A collection of people put together (in an army) wins over the enemy.
-The clouds that bring torrents of rain can be stopped by straw!
+A collection of people put together (in an army) wins over an enemy.
+The clouds that bring torrential rain can be stopped by straw!

 Commentary:

 United we stand, divided we fall.
-Unity is strength!
+True strength lies in unity!

 pada vigrahaH: